 If the meal is supported with FN057 funds, the cardholder or PCDES follows the procedures in BPPM 70.33.
 If supported with other funds, the cardholder or PCDES follows the procedures in BPPM 70.31 and attaches a completed Request to Serve Food form to the Workday transaction verification.

 The cardholder or PCDES is to code those equipment items costing less than $5000 each using the spend category SC00041 – Small Equipment Items.
 EXCEPTION: The spend category SC000254 is used for laptop computers costing less than $5000.

 See BPPM 20.50 for inventory procedures.

-The cardholder or the PCDES may use split coding for a transaction verification.
-The place to add in extra lines for splitting up the transaction between multiple cost centers, project, program, gift, or grant is during transaction verification.
+The cardholder or PCDES may use split coding to divide the transaction between multiple cost centers (project, program, gift, or grant) during transaction verification.
 See the Workday Verify Procurement Card Transaction reference guide for instructions.

 Transactions Not Verified

 Within 30 days of month end, the cardholder or PCDES is expected to have reviewed all the previous month’s charges or to have provided transaction notes explaining any delay in online review.
 NOTE: The procurement card coordinator or manager may contact the transaction verifiers regarding charges that are not reviewed in a timely manner.

 Accounts Payable may expense the transaction directly to the department if the reconciler fails to complete their fiscal duties.
 In such a case, Accounts Payable determines which specific departmental account to charge for the transaction.